Social Media: | Twitter,

 - Hydrological data rescue

-I lead the Water Information Management Group at CEH, a group of ~10 scientists, data managers, project managers and software developers mostly working on projects to deliver our science and data to end users.
+I lead a group of scientists, data managers, analysts and software developers mostly working on projects to deliver our science and data to end users.

-I manage the development of CEH's Environmental Information Platform, and related initiatives attempting to integrate data and modelling and produce web-portals for disseminating CEH science and data.
+I managed the development of CEH's Environmental Information Platform, and related initiatives attempting to integrate data and modelling and produce web-portals for disseminating CEH science and data.
+This includes CEH's Droughts and Lakes Portals.

 I lead IT systems development for the National River Flow Archive at Wallingford, where we are developing and applying tools for managing and using river gauging station data.
 This includes time series data (such as flow and rainfall), gauging station metadata (on things like station history and measurement quality) and spatial datasets (catchment boundaries, gridded rainfall, etc.).